AI Legal

 R — Risk management

 Risk management ties everything together.
-FAIIR produces a documented risk management program that covers ongoing monitoring, incident response, employee training, vendor oversight, and periodic re-assessment.
+FAIIR produces a documented risk management program that covers ongoing monitoring, complaint handling, employee orientation, vendor oversight, and periodic re-assessment.
+SB 26-189 doesn't require a formal risk-management program — but it does require three years of records and a meaningful human-review process, which together functionally demand one.
 This is not a static document — it is a living program that evolves as your AI usage changes and regulatory expectations sharpen.

 How the FAIIR process works